tomalaforge/angular-challenges/docs/src/content/docs/challenges/signal/50-bug-effect-signal.md

 ## Statement

-The actual implementation doesn't work as expected, your task is to fix the issue.
-Your team exposed a bug, there is a alert to be shown if atleast one of the three checkboxes is checked.
-But if the first one is checked, the other two checkboxes gets checked without displaying the alert.
+The actual implementation doesn't work as expected, and your task is to fix a bug that your team discovered.
+An alert should be shown if at least one of the three checkboxes is checked (independent of any other checkboxes).
+But if the first one is checked, checking one or both of the other two checkboxes does not cause the alert to display.
 Why does this happen?

-The objective of this challenge is to understand the issue and fix the problem, preventing the alert from appearing when the second checkbox is clicked.
+The objective of this challenge is to understand the issue and fix the problem that prevents the alert from appearing when the second checkbox is clicked.

 ## Acceptance Criteria